janevegeorge/java-important-features/README.md

-# java-important-features
+# Java Versions and Programming Language Features
-Important features introduced in Java releases.
+This code repository contains examples of the important features that were introduced in Java releases.

+You can read about these features in the article: https://www.janeve.me/software-programming/java-versions-and-programming-language-features